Militia Burn their First Village

 Probably at or near the high point of the field is the town’s earthen mound, built hundreds of years earlier by natives of the Mississippian culture or ancestors of the Cherokees and topped by a wooden community building.
 Naturalist William Bartram had visited Wata´gi in May 1776. “‘Riding through this large town,'” he wrote, “‘the road carried me… up to the council-house, which was a very large dome or rotunda, situated on the top of an ancient artificial mound and here my road terminated.
 All before me on every side, appeared little plantations of young Corn, Beans, (etc.) divided from each other by narrow strips or borders of grass, which marked the bounds of each one’s property, their habitation standing in the midst…'”[a]

 Like most of the ancient mounds adopted by Cherokee villages, this one was plundered and leveled by Americans starting in the 1800s.
 The council house was somewhere in this area.
-It is tempting to think the entire height is the mound and the slight rise within view was its summit, but that is a guess.

 The town was warned by Cherokees fleeing Rutherford’s approach, so everyone had left.
 Its warriors were probably at the Black Hole gorge west of modern Franklin with many others, hoping to ambush the militia later.